Merri1/C-hangman/README.md

 # C-hangman

-A basic CLient and Server application written in C for playing a hangman game
+A basic C Client and Server application written in C for playing a hangman game